awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 # Publishing to a topic<a name="sms_publish-to-topic"></a>

-You can publish a single SMS message to many phone numbers at once by subscribing those phone numbers to a topic\.
-A topic is a communication channel to which you can add subscribers and then publish messages to all of those subscribers\.
-A subscriber will receive all messages published to the topic until you cancel the subscription or the subscriber opts out of receiving SMS messages from your account\.
+You can publish a single SMS message to many phone numbers at once by subscribing those phone numbers to an Amazon SNS topic\.
+An SNS topic is a communication channel to which you can add subscribers and then publish messages to all of those subscribers\.
+A subscriber receives all messages published to the topic until you cancel the subscription, or until the subscriber opts out of receiving SMS messages from your AWS account\.

 **Topics**
 + [Sending a message to a topic \(console\)](#sms_publish-to-topic_console)